ibk222/README.md-1/README.md

 ## How ready you are to start new step in your career's Path?

-I'm ready to learn, adapt, and grow, and with this bootcamp i have been able to learn some technical skills and building my foundation.
+I'm 100% ready to learn, adapt, and grow, and with this bootcamp i have been able to learn some technical skills and set my foundation.

 ## Reflecting on My Bootcamp Journey